gizur/vtigerinst/README.md

 Changing parameters should be done with care.
 Make sure to test all settings in a non-production database first.

+The script `/src-mysql/db-report.sh` will download the slow query log and print a report using the percona tools.

-Turn on slow query logs:
+Turn on slow query logs in local db:

     set global slow_query_log = 'ON';
     set global long_query_time = 5;